gaafiz/gpdwin2-tips-and-tweaks-library/wiki/Intel_Modded_Graphic_Drivers.md

 #### How to apply

-There are some strings replacements to be applied in 2 `.inf` files of the newst intel driver.
+There are some strings replacements to be applied in 2 `.inf` files of the newest intel driver.
 Currently, I don't have a up-to-date script to apply those changes but I'll provide you the `.inf` files with the changes applied.

 1. Download these [**Intel Graphics Drivers (igfx_win10_100.7985)**](https://downloadmirror.intel.com/29465/a08/igfx_win10_100.7985.zip) as a zip and extract them in a folder.
 2. Download these [modded `.inf` files](/drivers/modded-inf_intel-graphics-igfx_win10_100.7985.zip).